mtopircean/essentials-by-livia/README.md

 ```

 * Filter list not staying on if click in the search ailment section and trying to type an ailment.
 Basically, keyboard in mobile overwrites the filter list.
-Solution came as various lines of code overwritting the keyboard focus:
+Solution came as various lines of code overwriting the keyboard focus:

 ```Javascript
  var keyboardFocused = false;